alyalabs/alya-forms/README.md

 Have you ever needed to show something to the user and send something else to the server?
 <br>
-Or have a input display a certain kind of data, but work with a different object internally?
+Or have an input display a certain kind of data, but work with a different object internally?
 <br>
 **Alya Forms can help you achieve that!**

 ### How does it work

-In Alya Forms your input data is stored in an ```AlyaFormAttribute```.
-The attribute consists of an object with two properties, ```display``` and ```value```, as presented below:
+In Alya Forms, your input data is stored in an ```AlyaFormAttribute```.
+The attribute consists of an object with two properties, ```display``` and ```value```, as shown below:

 ```typescript
 { display: 'Carlos Eduardo', value: '507f1f77bcf86cd799439011' }
 ```

-The ```display``` property is the one that the user sees and the ```value``` is the one that only you will see and work with.
+The ```display``` property is the one that the user sees, and the ```value``` is the one that only you will see and work with.

 > <sup>**For example:**</sup><br>
-> Let's say that we're coding an input that searchs for a person in the database as the user types on it.
-The data of this input can be represented as the example above.
-The user will see the name of the person in the input, but the application will have his id internally to send to the backend when needed.
+> Let's say that we're coding an input that searches for a person in the database as the user types in it.
+The data of this input can be represented as in the example above.
+The user will see the name of the person in the input, but the application will have their ID internally to send to the backend when needed.

 ### How can I implement it

-The library provides you two exports:
+The library provides you with two exports:

-  - The **```useForm```** hook, recommended for creating custom forms that take advantage of the library full resources.
-Like reacting to ```data``` changes and updating values programatically with ```update```.
+- The **```useForm```** hook, recommended for creating custom forms that take advantage of the library's full resources, such as reacting to ```data``` changes and updating values programmatically with ```update```.

   ```typescript
   const { data, connect, update, reset } = useForm({ initialData: initialData })
   ```

 - The **```Form```** component, recommended for simpler forms when you just need to submit the data.

   ```typescript
   <Form onSubmit={handleSubmit}